Eugene-Kuzmenko/moonshot_styleguide/README.md

 or maybe into util file
 That way it won't be redeclared and you could potentially share it between the component if you encounter a case for it.
 You could then simply move it into util

-### Dont useCallback, unless you pass the function to a component
+### Dont use useCallback, unless you pass the function to a component
 useCallback is made to prevent rerenders when you pass callback to component, that using use memo HOC or extends PureComponent.
 Otherwise it doesn't provide any benefit.
 So if you need to declare function within the component, then just declare it without useCallback, or, if it doesn't use anything within the component declare it outside